jvdh1978/node-red-dutchdutch8c/README.md

 Developed and tested on Speaker Firmware version 2.4.

 If you are using something other then node-red, the DD8C_client.js file can be used independently from node-red in your own javascript project.
+For a python project connecting to the speakers see: https://github.com/trevorwarwick/dutch-and-dutch (which i used to determine roomID code automatically).

 ## Installation